Woman on a Black Divan

 Woman on a Black Divan (French: La femme au divan noir), also known simply as Recumbent Woman (Femme couchée) is a 1869 painting by the French artist Jean-Jacques Henner.
-It is one of the 44 Henner paintings of the Musée des Beaux-Arts of Mulhouse, France, the second largest collection of Henner works in the world after the Musée national Jean-Jacques Henner (MNJJH).
+It is one of the 44 Henner paintings of the Musée des Beaux-Arts of Mulhouse.
 Its inventory number is D.58.1.22.

 The painting was shown at the Paris Salon of 1869, and bought for the collection of the Société industrielle de Mulhouse (from which the Musée des Beaux-Arts originated) by the widow of Daniel Dollfus the same year.
-A much smaller version of the painting is kept in the MNJJH since 1923.
+A much smaller version of the painting is kept in the Musée national Jean-Jacques Henner, in Paris, since 1923.